 Gross margin percentage, which is revenues less costs of revenues divided by revenues, fluctuates based on factors such as the mix of products sold, the cost and proportion of third-party hardware and software included in the systems sold, the offering of product upgrades, price discounts and other sales-promotion programs, the distribution channels through which products are sold, the timing of new product introductions, sales of aftermarket hardware products such as disk drives and currency exchange-rate fluctuations.
-The total gross margin percentage for the three-month period ended March 31, 2013 decreased slightly to 61.1% from 62.0% for the same period in 2012 (Restated).
+The total gross margin percentage for the three-month period ended September 30, 2013 decreased to 59.5% from 63.0% for the same period in 2012 (Restated).
+The total gross margin percentage for the nine-month period ended September 30, 2013 decreased to 60.6% from 61.3% for the same period in 2012 (Restated).
 As previously discussed, the revenues recognized from the amortization of deferred revenues (that is, the recognition of revenue backlog) attributable to transactions executed on or before December 31, 2010 will continue to decline until the related deferred revenue balances are largely amortized in 2016.
 These revenues have 100% margins, because the timing of the recognition of the deferred costs did not change as a result of our restatement, and our gross margin percentages will be negatively impacted year over year as these revenues decline.

-Gross Margin % for the Three Months Ended March 31, 2013 and 2012 (Restated)
+Gross Margin % for the Three Months Ended September 30, 2013 and 2012 (Restated)